Maternity and Parental Leave in Kuwait

 • Do not delay notifying your employer — provide your medical certificate as soon as possible.

-• Do not give up your nursing hours — you are entitled to 2 hours daily for 2 years after birth.
+• Do not give up your nursing hours — you are entitled to 2 hours daily for 2 years, one of the longest nursing entitlements in the Gulf.

 You came here to know your rights — help someone else know theirs.